User Commands lftp(1)

 ftp:ssl-allow (boolean)

-if true, try to negotiate SSL connection with ftp
+if true, try to negotiate SSL connection with FTP server for non-anonymous access.
+De‐

 ftp:ssl-data-use-keys (boolean)